Sriep/Qt_Firebase_REST_API/README.md

 This porject is related to [chlasd's Firebase API](https://github.com/clkasd/qt-firebaseapi) but updated, slimmed and modernised.

-To use copy the firebase.h and firebase.cpp files into your own projects.
+To use, copy the firebase.h and firebase.cpp files into your own projects.
 Either copy the files form GitHub indivdually, or downlaod the whole project with

 `git clone https://github.com/Sriep/Qt_Firebase_REST_API.git`